paidegua/nfsen_on_centos7/README.md

 ## Troubleshooting:

 Use tcpdump to verify that flows are being received on the specified port.

-LIST NICs:
+Run the below to list the device NICs:

 ```
 ip link show